foxlet/ZeroToSKR/README.md

 ## Step 5 - Flash new firmware
 The SKR should now power on with a red LED, but the stock display will remain blank and won't respond to any input.
 A new Marlin build can be created to enable the display as well as SD and other functionality.

+Follow the [Marlin Installation Instructions for PlatformIO](http://marlinfw.org/docs/basics/install_platformio.html) to set up a new copy of Marlin and compile it for the SKR board.

 ## You're done!
 You've made it to the bottom of the guide.
 Some further reading and resources that might be useful: